Sisters Who Make Waves: Episode 13: Championship Group Formation Night ()

+Making Waves Role Model, for leading sisters from different professions.

 The final night was aired live on Hunan Entertainment Broadcasting Channel as well as MangoTV.
 Acclaimed journalist and talk show host Yang Lan joined Huang Xiaoming as hosts.
-Original singer of the show's theme song Li Yuchun aka Chris Lee was present to perform the theme song, flanked by all 30 sisters, in a Victoria's Secret runway-like stage.
+Original singer of the show's theme song Li Yuchun a.k.a.
+Chris Lee was present to perform the theme song, flanked by all 30 sisters, in a Victoria's Secret runway–like stage.
 Other performing celebrities include Cai Xukun, Jason Zhang, NEXT (Chinese band), and a variation of performances from the 30 sisters themselves.
-Also present were the likes of Li Chen (actor), Yin Zheng (actor), Ayanga, Oscar Sun Jian, Zhou Shen and several key members of the Chinese Women's Volleyball Team.
+Also present were the likes of Li Chen (actor), Yin Zheng (actor), Ayanga, Oscar Sun Jian, Zhou Shen, and several key members of the Chinese Women's Volleyball Team.

 Soundtrack

 "Ms. Priceless (无价之姐)" was written and sung by Chris Lee, and was released on June 18, 2020.
 It serves as the show's theme song.